The National Declassification Center (NDC)

-The NDC has released a listing of 240 entries tthat have completed declassification processing between June 30 and October 10, 2014 and are now available for researcher request.
+The NDC has released a listing of 62 entries that have completed declassification processing between December 1 and February 6, 2015 and are now available for researcher request.
 This release consists of records from both military and civilian agencies.

 (When making a request, please cite the HMS Entry and Series Title.)

 Participate in the NDC Prioritization Plans: